 Several people have messaged me recently asking about “driver update notices” that are popping up on their computers.

 These messages are usually presented in pop-up windows or messages in the notifications area at the bottom-right corner of the screen.

 Regardless of how these messages show up, the vast majority of them are scams.

-The notices typically say that your computer’s hardware drivers are out of date, which could lead to serious problems unless they are updated.
-The scammers then ask you to pay a fee in order to download and install the updated drivers.
+These notices typically say your computer’s hardware drivers are out of date, which could lead to serious problems unless they are updated.

-While it’s true that a hardware driver will occasionally need to be updated to keep your system running smoothly, those rare necessary updates are completely free.
+While it’s true that on rare occasions a hardware driver might possibly need to be updated to keep your system operating as it should, those rare necessary updates are completely free.

 Truth be told, there’s a great chance that your machine will keep working just fine throughout its useful life without you ever having to install a single driver update.